CITES: TRAFFIC Data

 In the 1990s the annual trade of legal animal products was $160 billion annually.
 In 2009 the estimated value almost doubled to $300 billion.

+Traffic released a report in December 2024 outlining illegal trade in animal products occurring in Vietnam:

 Additional information about the documented trade can be extracted through queries on the CITES website.

 Meetings

 The Conference of the Parties (CoP) is held once every three years.
 The location of the next CoP is chosen at the close of each CoP by a secret ballot vote.

 The CITES Committees (Animals Committee, Plants Committee and Standing Committee) hold meetings during each year that does not have a CoP, while the Standing committee meets also in years with a CoP.
 The Committee meetings take place in Geneva, Switzerland (where the Secretariat of the CITES Convention is located), unless another country offers to host the meeting.
 The Secretariat is administered by UNEP.
 The Animals and Plants Committees have sometimes held joint meetings.
 The previous joint meeting was held in March 2012 in Dublin, Ireland, and the latest one was held in Veracruz, Mexico, in May 2014.

 A current list of upcoming meetings appears on the CITES calendar.

 At the seventeenth Conference of the Parties (CoP 17), Namibia and Zimbabwe introduced proposals to amend their listing of elephant populations in Appendix II.
 Instead, they wished to establish controlled trade in all elephant specimens, including ivory.
-They argue that revenue from regulated trade could be used for elephant conservation and rural communities’ development.
+They argue that revenue from regulated trade could be used for elephant conservation and rural communities' development.
 However, both proposals were opposed by the US and other countries.